 I looked at my gear, most of it was trashed from the terrain and weather I put it through.
 Ripped jeans, soggy gloves, bashed in helmets, and a pair of grimy Red Wing boots (they had sponsored the trip and gifted us each a pair) sat in a pile in the center of my house.
 I wasn’t sure what to do with it.
 Toss it?
 And then, Dave sent us a group text: “Look guys, good as new.”
 In the photo were, what looked to be, a brand-new, gleaming, perfectly conditioned pair of boots.
 He had done, what I’ve learned he does often—apply some “Mucci magic” to them, breathing brilliant new life into something old and broken.

-Dave has a deep, methodical love of the craft of motorcycles, so much so I tend to think of him as his Instagram/shop name, Moto Mucci.
-His custom built bikes have been invited to several prestigious invitationals, like the One Moto Show and Handbuilt Show, which led him to the build-off TV show Wrench Against the Machine.
+Dave has a deep, methodical love of the craft of motorcycles, so much so I tend to think of him as his Instagram handle and shop name, Moto Mucci.
+His custom-built bikes have been invited to several prestigious invitationals, like the One Moto Show and Handbuilt Show, which led him to the build-off TV show Wrench Against the Machine.
 He has a reverence for design, but finds glamor in the well-worn—note the tank on his impeccably built Husqvarna TE570, its dents and scrapes carefully preserved.

 Dave’s design talents go well beyond shining boots and motorcycles with magic.
 As a student at the College for Creative Studies in Detroit, he learned the foundation of product and transportation design.
 His shop now serves industry-leading clients like Snap-On, Progressive Suspension, and Bosch.
 His work often begins in exhaustive research, hundreds of renderings, and meticulously made mockups.
 I spoke to Dave about design, when craft elevates to art, and the current state of custom motorcycles from his shop in Portland.